Your personal profile

 Where you live

-In determining risk, your insurance company will consider where you live to determine your risk of being in an accident or the victim of theft or vandalism.
+In determining risk, your insurance company will consider where you live to learn the likelihood of you being in an accident or the victim of theft or vandalism.
 The Consumer Federation of America has reported that insurers charge more for insurance in predominately African-American neighborhoods than they do in white neighborhoods.
-In addition, even affluent African-Americans tend to be charged more than whites - up to 112 percent more, according to the CFA.
+Also, even affluent African-Americans tend to be charged more than whites - up to 112 percent more, according to the CFA.

 The type of car you drive